wmcbrine/PDCurses/man/MANUAL.md

    flushinp() throws away any type-ahead that has been typed by the user and has not yet been read by the program.

+   wget_wch() is the wide-character version of wgetch(), available when PDCurses is built with the PDC_WIDE option.
+It takes a pointer to a wint_t rather than returning the key as an int, and instead returns KEY_CODE_YES if the key is a function key.
+Otherwise, it returns OK or ERR.
+It's important to check for KEY_CODE_YES, since regular wide characters can have the same values as function key codes.

+   unget_wch() puts a wide character on the input queue.

    PDC_get_key_modifiers() returns the keyboard modifiers (shift, control, alt, numlock) effective at the time of the last getch()